June 15, 2017

 Gifts of tangible personal property which are to be kept and used by USC

-- The university often receives gifts of tangible personal property that it plans to keep and use in furtherance of its mission.
-Examples include: artworks, software licenses, computer hardware, laboratory equipment, athletic equipment, etc.
+The university often receives gifts of tangible personal property that it plans to keep and use in furtherance of its mission.
+Examples include artworks, computer hardware, laboratory equipment, athletic equipment, etc. Note that software licenses are not considered to be bookable gifts per CASE guidelines, because USC does not “own” those licenses.

-- A dean of a school or a head of a unit may authorize acceptance of tangible personal property to be kept and used.
+A dean of a school or a head of a unit may authorize acceptance of tangible personal property to be kept and used after taking into consideration the following factors:

 Charitable gift annuities